-Source: Planned and target values are from the preparatory survey for the Grant Aid Project (P.4 3), actual values are the responses from the WAJ to the questionnaire.
-Note: The flow rate at the time of planning was zero because this distribution main was newly constructed by the Project.
-The daily averages and annual total of the figure for 2021 were calculated from data for the period from January to May 2021.
+Source: Planned and target values are from the preparatory survey for the Grant Aid Project (P.4-3), actual values are the responses from the WAJ to the questionnaire.
+Note: The flow rate at the time of planning was zero because this distribution main was newly water supply increased?